advanced-computer-lab-2023/Ctrl-Alt-Defeat-Pharmacy/README.md

 ```
 ## How to Contribute
-Anyone who would like to contribute in the project please send me an E-mail at mostafa.elamory@student.guc.edu.eg
+Anyone who would like to contribute to the project please send me an E-mail at mostafa.elamory@student.guc.edu.eg
 ## Credits
 [React.js](https://www.udemy.com/course/the-ultimate-react-course)
 [Mongoose docs](https://mongoosejs.com/docs/)